adamar/configurator/source/index.html.md

 # Use

-> To run a build, simply pass the yaml file to cfg as the first argument.
+To configure a server using Configurator, simply pass the yaml file to the Cfg executable as the first argument.
+Please ensure that the yml file is in the same directory as the Cfg executable and that the file is formatted correctly.

 <code>
 ./cfg test.yml